jasonlally/jason-lally-portfolio/src/pages/projects/2018-11-01---SF-Building-Explorer/index.md

 ## Approach

-Since just a demonstration, I placed emphasis on keeping code dependencies small.
-Minimal libraries and no frameworks.
+I placed emphasis on keeping code dependencies small using minimal libraries and no frameworks.
 It's a Javascript/CSS/HTML site with a single index.html.
 Ultimately, we wanted to develop an MVP, not a full-fledged application.

 I also wanted someone to pick through the code and build understanding of what's happening without having to understand a particular framework.